Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in University City, MO

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what services are needed.
-You should also have your system inspected and serviced if you notice any new issues, like leaks, strange noises, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected about twice a year.
+At the time of the inspection, your technician will inform you if any services are required.
+You should also call a technician if you notice new issues such as strange noises, unusual smells, or leaks.
+If your system has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
-You might also consider purchasing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at a time.
+You could also consider getting a smart thermostat.

-Your HVAC company might provide financing options via a third-party lender, or you might be able to obtain your own loan.
-It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you might be able to obtain a loan on your own.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.

 Other University City, MO Home Services